-9 At the time of writing, this applies only to Emsworth

-Forum, or appropriate other local groups if the Neighbourhood Forum no longer exists, to consider how to spend that 10% in the Neighbourhood Area.
+4.7 In any area with an adopted Neighbourhood Plan10 15% of the funds raised will be considered as part of the area wide allocation, and an additional 10% will be ringfenced currently specifically for Emsworth.
+The Council will work with the Neighbourhood Forum, or appropriate other local groups if the Neighbourhood Forum no longer exists, to consider how to spend that 10% in the Neighbourhood Area.